+Prerequisite: Pottery 1

-Prerequisite: Pottery 1, ability to construct in slab, coil and wheel methods.
-You will use the skills you learned in Pottery 1 to make a variety of new pieces.
-Work will be both handbuilt and wheel-thrown.
+You will use the skills learned in Pottery 1 to make a variety of new pieces.
+Work will be both hand-built and wheel-thrown.
 You will explore new decorating techniques and glazes.
 Students must be able to work independently in this and other upper level classes.
 This course is offered for concurrent credit.
 DMACC Course ART 173 (3 credits)

+Pottery 3 (1065)

-Pottery 3(1065)One Credit, BlockGrades 9, 10, 11, 12Prerequisite: Pottery 2, ability to work independently in hand built and wheel construction.You will refine your pottery-making skills both on the wheel and in making hand-built pottery.
+Prerequisite: Pottery 2 You will refine your pottery-making skills both on the wheel and in making hand-built pottery.
 You will be challenged to design and create using your advanced pottery skills with the opportunity to use new techniques and specialized glazes and firing techniques.
 Students must be able to work independently in this and other upper level classes.
 This course is offered for concurrent credit.
 DMACC Course ART 174 (3 credits)